-Atherton Materials Handling Ltd intends to pursue a responsible environmental policy in order to give our Clients, Customers, Staff and Neighbours a quality environmental service.
-To this end, Atherton Materials Handling Ltd is committed to continual improvements by reducing the impact of its activities on the environment.
+Atherton Material Handling Ltd intends to pursue a responsible environmental policy in order to give our Clients, Customers, Staff and Neighbours a quality environmental service.
+To this end, Atherton Material Handling Ltd is committed to continual improvements by reducing the impact of its activities on the environment.
 This means maintaining and providing safer healthier work sites, which are quieter, less intrusive and more efficient in the use of resources.
 Improving the care of the Clients environment, property and buildings: caring for wildlife: and improving our industrial and office practices is fundamental.

-Atherton Materials Handling Ltd will also continue to raise the level of awareness of environmental issues, to foster a growing commitment by its workforce to its environmental objectives and to promote this communication to the public.
+Atherton Material Handling Ltd will also continue to raise the level of awareness of environmental issues, to foster a growing commitment by its workforce to its environmental objectives and to promote this communication to the public.

 This environmental policy statement will be supplemented by detailed objectives, management arrangements, systems and procedures for monitoring progress and achievements to satisfy this statement and thereby comply with all environmental statutory requirements and the client’s environmental policy statement.

 In pursuit of these objectives, Atherton Material Handling Ltd is implementing programmes for…

 - Ensuring compliance with applicable legislation.

 - Reducing emissions and pollution.